cengc13/PropMolFlow/README.md

 conda env create -f environment.yml
 ```

 **Note:** The original PropMolFlow work was developed using Nvidia A100-SXM4 and 2080Ti graphic cards.
-However, as we prepared the github repo, University of Florida has completed retired these A100 and 2080Ti graphic cards, and shifted to the L4 and B200 graphic cards.
+However, as we prepared the github repo, University of Florida has completed retired these A100 and 2080Ti graphic cards, and switched to the L4 and B200 graphic cards.

 ## Datasets